22 Top-Rated Things to Do in Big Bear, CA

 Official site: https://www.bigbearmountainresort.com/

-4. See Wildlife Up Close at Big Bear Alpine Zoo
+3. See Wildlife at Big Bear Alpine Zoo at Moonridge

-The Big Bear Alpine Zoo, formerly Moonridge Animal Park, has helped rehabilitate wildlife since 1959.
+The Big Bear Alpine Zoo at Moonridge, formerly Moonridge Animal Park, has helped rehabilitate wildlife since 1959.
 Unlike traditional zoos, Big Bear Zoo is exclusively home to orphaned and injured animals or those otherwise not fit to live in the wild.
 Many of the zoo residents are short-term guests who eventually make it back to their natural habitats.

 No physical interactions between animals and humans, except for the trained zookeepers, occur at the zoo.
 However, every day around noon, a keeper brings an animal to the amphitheater for an educational presentation.
-The zoo also offers special Saturday night tours with limited entry.
+This popular tourist attraction also offers special Saturday night tours with limited entry.

 Address: 747 Club View Drive, Big Bear Lake, California